 This is needed to keep all the body’s cells (including the endocrine glands) in efficient working order.

 Without this vitamin, the thyroid cannot utilise its iodine raw material efficiently to make the hormones.
 Pyridoxine B6 is needed even more by an overactive thyroid.
 Muscle weakness is very common in people with an overactive thyroid and in those who are also lacking in B6.

-People with an underactive thyroid or people with no thyroid cannot absorb this vitamin.
+People with an underactive thyroid or people with no thyroid cannot absorb vitamin B12.
 A serious lack of B12 can cause mental illness, various neurological disorders, neuralgia, neuritis and bursitis.
 Some doctors believe the “normal range” of B12 is too low and that the normal range should be at least 500 – 1,300pg/ml (rather than 200 – 1,100).

 The thyroid gland needs vitamin C to keep it healthy.
 Long-standing deficiency causes the thyroid gland to secrete too much hormone.
 People with an overactive thyroid need extra vitamin C as this is actually drained from the tissues in their bodies.

 It has been found that when people with an overactive thyroid take vitamin D, it counteracts the usual rapid excretion of calcium and osteoporosis can be avoided.

 Lack of vitamin E encourages the thyroid gland to secrete too much hormone, as well as too little TSH by the pituitary gland .
 A higher intake of this vitamin is often needed by people with an overactive thyroid to counteract the large amounts of the vitamin depleted from the system.

 Many of us consume too little calcium in the form of dairy products.
 This is needed to combat bone loss, especially important in overactive people.